An Offshore Accident Firm You Can Trust

 Equipment Failure

-Equipment failure is almost an inevitable part of life on offshore vessels.
 Equipment on offshore vessels presents a number of hazards to the workers who are operating the machinery.
 Limbs can get caught in dangerous parts of the equipment, workers can be pinned underneath a heavy load, or they can be burned or shocked by active equipment.
-Workers must operate the machines with extreme caution to avoid being injured.

 Weather-Related Accidents & Capsizing

-While it's true that offshore companies cannot control the weather, but they can protect their crew from storms that they know are coming.
+While it's true that offshore companies cannot control the weather, they can protect their crew from storms that they know are coming.
 Tropical storms and hurricanes present a serious hazard for offshore workers and increase the risk of accidents and even capsizing.
 This happened to the El Faro, a cargo ship that went down with her entire crew on October 1, 2015, after she steamed straight into the path of Hurricane Joaquin.
 The entire 142-man crew of the Globetrotter II was left to weather Hurricane Ida in September of 2021, and though no lives were lost, the vessel nearly capsized 3 times and everyone on board thought they were going to die.

 Barge & Tugboat Injuries